 - Online safety issues are reported to the Online Safety Lead.
 If these include allegations of bullying then the anti-bullying policy is followed. - Issues which may impact on the well-being and safety of a child are reported directly to the Child Protection Lead and Child Protection procedures are followed. - Staff who are targeted by bullying online report these issues to the head teacher. - Any member of staff seeing something online that is negative about the school reports this to the head teacher. - Pupils are encouraged to report any incidents to an adult whether it relates to themselves or a friend.
-We encourage children to take responsibility for protecting each other. - Younger pupils are shown how to use Hector Protector if they access unsafe content and older pupils are also shown how to report online in case of incidents outside school. - If issues could be a result of problems with infrastructure or may affect it then the technical support provider is informed immediately (for South Gloucestershire support 3838). - If access to an unsuitable site is reported then the Online Safety lead will alert the technical support team by ringing 3838 to ensure that this is blocked. - Serious incidents are escalated to local authority staff for advice and guidance - Infrastructure, Technical and Filtering 3838 - o Curriculum and Policy 3349 - Safeguarding and Child Protection 5933 - For incidents affecting school staff the Professionals Online Safety Helpline is contacted for advice if necessary on helpline@saferinternet.org.uk or 0844 381 4772.
+We encourage children to take responsibility for protecting each other. - Younger pupils are shown how to use Hector Protector if they access unsafe content and older pupils are also shown how to report online in case of incidents outside school. - If issues could be a result of problems with infrastructure or may affect it then the technical support provider is informed immediately (for South Gloucestershire support 3838). - If access to an unsuitable site is reported then the office will log in to Smoothwall (our filtering service) to block access. - Serious incidents are escalated to local authority staff for advice and guidance - o Infrastructure, Technical 3838 - o Curriculum and Policy 3349 - Safeguarding and Child Protection 5933